Statement execution

 Execute in parallel - the script is executed against all the selected databases simultaneously.

 You do not have to save all the queries that have already been executed or need to be executed regularly (e.g., once a month) in a separate file.
-Instead, you can easily retrieve them from the SQL Query History.
+Instead, you can easily retrieve them from the Query History.
 It stores the main information about the executed SQL statements for a particular period of time.
 This helps the user view, edit, and search the queries that were run on the database.
 It is also possible to see who executed a query and when, as well as get other valuable information.

-The SQL Query History information can come in handy for a number of cases.
+The Query History information can come in handy for a number of cases.
 For instance, there might be a need to investigate a particular work case, check the backup history, or recover a specific query if your SQL Server crashes.

-• SQL Query History grid
+• Query History grid

 • Preview pane